timbeeler/idle-ramblings/Support.md

 When talking to leaders in different support organizations, different questions come up, but they are all fundamentally rooted with the same desired outcome. _"How do I provide the best experience for my customer(s)"._

 Over the past two decades, I have been afforded the opportunity to dive deep into the support discipline.
 This document contains my beliefs on the topic and is the combination of my experiences, knowledge, and education.
-In an effort to promote a growth mindset I would like to challenge my thoughts and principals by widening the audience and seeking feedback to improve or alter my beliefs.
+To promote a growth mindset, I would like to challenge my thoughts and principals by widening the audience and seeking feedback to improve or alter my beliefs.
 Additionally, I believe that this document may aid new leaders in tackling support for the first time.

 ## How I got here